kkinnebrew/clementine/README.md

-# OrangeUI Wiki
+# OrangeUI

 OrangeUI is a javascript framework for building dynamic, interactive web applications in the browser.

-## Introduction

-The OrangeUI framework is meant as a tool to rapidly develop web based applications, giving the developer a pattern for organizing individual views and their interaction.
-It provides a base set of modules handling HTML5 features in its Commons package, as well as allows the extending of current view classes to create more complex UI controls.
+It is meant as a tool to rapidly develop web based applications, giving the developer a pattern for organizing individual views and decoupling their interaction logic.
+It provides a base set of modules handling HTML5 features in its Commons package, classes for interacting with webservices, and an Model-ViewController-View like structure to create more complex UI controls.

+## Getting Started

+## Why does OrangeUI exist?

+## Installing OrangeUI

+## Release History

+8/1/2012 - v0.4.0 - Adding web service persistence, view controller hide/show states.
+7/8/2012 - v0.3.0 - Including view controller event helper functions, auto context proxying.
+5/7/2012 - v0.2.0 - Updated view inheritance, bug fixes from prior version.
+2/25/2012 - v0.1.0 - Initial release, unstable.

 ================
 ## Commons